JuliaGraphics/Luxor.jl/docs/src/howto/tables-grids.md

 You might also find a use for a grid.
 Luxor provides a simple grid utility.
 Grids are lazy: they'll supply the next point on the grid when you ask for it.

-Define a rectangular grid with `GridRect`, and a hexagonal grid with `GridHex`.
+Define a rectangular grid with `GridRect`.
 Get the next grid point from a grid with `nextgridpoint(grid)`.

 ```@example
 using Luxor, Random # hide